NASCAR Xfinity driver Conor Daly loses sponsorship

 “Unfortunately, the comments that surfaced this week by Derek Daly distract from this focus, so we have made the decision that Lilly Diabetes will no longer run the No. 6 at Road America this weekend,” Lilly said.

-Primarily an IndyCar driver, Conor Daly is making his NASCAR debut at the rural Wisconsin road course Saturday with Roush Fenway Racing.
-Messages left for a team spokesman seeking comment were not immediately returned on Friday night.
+Primarily an IndyCar driver, Conor Daly will make his NASCAR debut at the rural Wisconsin road course Saturday with Roush Fenway Racing.

 Most Read Nation & World Stories